Build a DIY Upholstered Sofa: The Frame Plans

 In Part One of the DIY Upholstered Sofa series, I outlined the supplies and materials needed to build the sofa.
-This post, Build a DIY Upholstered Sofa: the Frame Plans, I give step-by-step instructions (in plan form) to build a super-solid base for this fabulous sofa!
+In this post, Build a DIY Upholstered Sofa: the Frame Plans, I give step-by-step instructions (in plan form) to build a super-solid base for this fabulous sofa!
 So, let’s get started…

 For this sofa, I built the same DIY legs I made for the upholstered chair.
 I figured this way, it would tie both furniture together, plus the legs are super-easy to build!
 The seat frame is constructed using 2x4s with 2x3s as supports under the seat, and the back frame is constructed out of 2x2s with a 3/4″ plywood layer over it.
 The pieces are joined together (AFTER upholstering) with 1/4″ x 4″ washer head lag screws for the ultimate stability!
 I used a pocket hole jig to connect the frame pieces to the legs, and countersunk screws to assemble the back frame.

 Cut the 2×4 pieces for the frame.
 With the pocket hole jig set for 1-1/2″ material, drill pocket holes in each end of each piece, including the 2×3 seat supports and the 2×4 back support.
 Assemble the seat frame as shown, using glue and 2-1/2″ screws.

 Secure the 2×4 back support piece to the sides of the frame using glue and 2-1/2″ screws.
 This piece is a sort of “stop” for the back because the back leans back 15°.

 Secure the 2×3 seat supports to the front of the seat frame and the back support, with the bottom edges flush using glue and 2-1/2″ screws.
 These pieces provide support to the frame but are not as tall so they won’t be felt through the seat webbing (in the next post!)

 To Build the Back Frame & Base: